On the future cover of a sofic shift: Introduction

 We start by giving a new proof of Krieger's theorem.
 While his proof is a tour de force in handling sliding block codes, the proof given here is more conceptual and leads to an abstract characterization of the future cover analogous to the abstract characterization of the canonical cover of an irreducible sofic shift known as the minimal right-resolving cover or Fischer cover, \cite{F}.
 Alternative proofs of parts of Krieger's theorem have been given before; first by Boyle, Kitchens and Marcus in \cite{BKM} and later by Nasu in \cite{N}.
 The proof presented here is also different from those.

-The main new result of the paper is a theorem which out of a given canonical cover produces a new one.
+The main new result of the paper is a construction which produces a new canonical cover out of a given one.
 To appreciate this, recall that Krieger proved the uniqueness of the conjugacy $\psi_\mathbb K$ in the diagram above.
 Without this additional requirement it is obvious that a canonical cover is not unique up to isomorphism; for example the disjoint union of two copies of the future cover will again be canonical in the sense used so far, but not with unique lifts of conjugacies.
 In the following we shall therefore refer to a construction of covers as \emph{weakly canonical} when it gives lifts of conjugacies, but possibly lifts that are not unique, while a construction which gives rise to unique lifts of conjugacies, as the future cover does, will be called a \emph{strongly canonical} cover.
-The main new result of the paper, Theorem \ref{31-10-25hx}, describes a method to produce a strongly canonical cover out of a given weakly canonical one.
+The main new result of the paper, summarized by Theorem \ref{31-10-25hx}, describes a method to produce a strongly canonical cover out of a given weakly canonical one.

-An important point concerning the construction is that it produces new strongly canonical covers of sofic shifts.
 Up to now only two strongly canonical covers for sofic shifts have been known; at least when we for simplicity ignore the doubling coming from the passage from right-resolving to left-resolving covers that can be achieved by 'time-reversal'.
 Besides the future cover it is the minimal right-resolving cover, and only for irreducible sofic shifts.
-It is therefore interesting to compare the strongly canonical covers that can be produced using Theorem \ref{31-10-25hx} with the future cover and, in the irreducible case, the minimal right-resolving cover.
-For this we introduce a method to find the future cover of a sofic shift starting from an arbitrary given presentation.
-This is based on a variation of the so-called subset construction described in \S 3.3 of \cite{LM}.
-More specifically, it is shown that a restriction to a subset of the vertexes in the subset construction, applied to an arbitrary presentation of the sofic shift, gives rise to a labeled graph whose merged graph is isomorphic to the future cover.
-Thus the future cover is the factor obtained from a subgraph of the subset construction by identifying vertexes with the same follower set.
-This fact is used to produce the examples occurring in the paper, and makes it easy to show by examples that the new strongly canonical covers that can be obtained from Theorem \ref{31-10-25hx} in general are different both from the future cover, and in the irreducible case, also the minimal right-resolving cover.
+With the construction in the present paper we have now at least four different ways to construct a strongly canonical cover of an irreducible sofic shift and at least two for a general sofic shift.
+We finish the paper by describing the results of the constructions for the even shift, showing that all four covers are mutually different in this case.

 {\em Acknowledgement:} I thank Brian Marcus, Tom Meyerovitch and Chengyu Wu for the collaboration that produced \cite{MMTW}.
 I'm particularly grateful to Brian for renewing my interest in sofic shifts, and I thank him also for showing me his solution to Exercise 3.2.8 (e) in \cite{LM}.